Dog bloat or canine bloat (also known as Gastric Torsion or Gastric Dilatation Volvulus – GDV) is an extremely serious and life-threatening problem.

 - Add Probiotics and Nzymes (or choose a food that contains them) to your dogs diet to help maintain a healthy digestive system.

 By reducing the levels of anxiety and stress your dog experiences, you can help his immune system stay strong and keep his digestive system working properly.

 Ways to help reduce canine stress and anxiety include…

-Once the dog is stable, surgery is usually performed to try to 'turn' the stomach back into the correct position.
-This relieves the pressure and then if there has been any cell damage that is treated.
-A couple of stitches, or staples, may be used to help the dogs’ stomach stay in the righ position in the future.
+A couple of stitches, or staples, may be used to help the dogs’ stomach stay in the right position in the future.